-Privacy Notice Walthamstow Hall - Parents of children at the School, or applying to join the School
+Privacy Notice Walthamstow Hall - Parents of children in the Early Years or applying to join the School

 This annex should be read in conjunction with the covering policy.

 This privacy notice will be provided to you at the time your data is being obtained, if it is being obtained directly.